 The AI writing assistant market has matured significantly.
 What started as a novelty — an AI that could technically generate a paragraph — has become a category full of specialized, genuinely useful tools.
 But with so many options, the choice is harder than ever.
 I tested six of the top AI writing assistants across five different writing tasks and scored them on output quality, ease of use, consistency, and value.
-Here's what I found.
+Here is what I found — including the specific prompts that get the best results from each tool.

 Claude produced the best raw output quality across the long-form tasks.
 Its blog introductions were genuinely readable without editing — not padded with generic openers, not full of hollow superlatives.
-The cold email it generated was direct and human-sounding, with a specific hook rather than a generic "I noticed you..." opener.
+The cold email it generated was direct and human-sounding, with a specific hook rather than a generic opener.
+For nonfiction writing tasks, research-heavy content, and anything requiring careful reasoning, Claude consistently outperforms the field.

-Where Claude falls slightly short: it doesn't have built-in brand voice training or SEO optimization.
-You can get very good results with detailed prompts, but there's more setup work compared to purpose-built writing tools.
-Best used as your writing partner for quality-critical pieces.
+Where Claude falls slightly short: it does not have built-in brand voice training or SEO keyword optimization.
+You can get excellent results with detailed prompts, but there is more setup work compared to purpose-built tools.
+Best used as your writing partner for quality-critical pieces where a template approach will not do.

 Write a [format] about [topic] for [audience].